hplgit/odespy/README.do.txt

 ===== How do I install Odespy? =====

+Odespy requires Python version 2.7.
-The simplest procedure is to use `pip`:
+The simplest procedure for installing Odespy is to use `pip`:

 !bc sys
 Terminal> sudo pip install -e git+https://github.com/hplgit/odespy.git#egg=odespy